 Designer: Poul Henningsen

 Paul Henningsen was the first designer to create lights based on scientific lighting principles.
-The genesis of the most renowned PH Lamp in history is claimed to have been entirely accidental: he accidently assembled the prototype of the lamp from cups, bowls, and dishes from the kitchen.
+People claim that Paul Henningsen accidentally assembled the prototype of the most renowned PH Lamp in history from cups, bowls, and dishes from the kitchen.

 The Three-Shade System evolved from the design of these three-layer blades into a series and chandelier style.
 Different numbers denote various sizes.

-The most traditional PH Artichoke is inspired by a plant called "artichoke."
+The most traditional PH Artichoke draws inspiration from the plant known as "artichoke."
 The chandelier, inspired by the outer leaves wrapped in layers, uses a total of 12 layers of metal sheets to wrap the light source, with each layer surrounding by 6 metal sheets of the same size.

 The warm light casts a hazy halo across the layers of leaves, which are as colourful and blooming as flowers hanging in the sky.